ashishmangla0/frontend-hire/CONTRIBUTING.md

 ## Content Contribution Guide

-> [!NOTE] Content License
+> [!NOTE]
-> By contributing content to the platform, you agree that your contributions will be licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+> By contributing content to the platform, you agree that your contributions will be licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 This allows others to share, copy, redistribute, and adapt your work, as long as they give appropriate credit to you as the original creator.

 We're always looking for high-quality content to help frontend developers learn and grow.
 Here's how you can contribute content: